 Drying meat in Shanghai at wintertime

 It is at least a 2000-year-old tradition in many provinces in China to cure and preserve meat in wintertime.
-Pigs were slaughtered after the ‘Light Snowfall’-date (around Nov 22nd/23rd), when the temperatures were plummeting, and this meat had to be preserved to last until next summertime.
+Pigs were slaughtered after the ‘Light Snowfall’ date (around Nov 22nd/23rd).
+Then, the temperatures plummeted, and this meat had to be preserved to be stored until next summer.

-It was and is a tradition to cure meat for Chinese New Year festivities.
-The first day of Chinese New Year starts, when the new moon appears between Jan 21st and Feb 20th, which marks the change from winter- to spring time and differs every year.
-The curing of meat starts about four weeks before the first day of Chinese New Year.
+It is a tradition to cure meat for Chinese New Year festivities.
+The first day of Chinese New Year starts when the new moon appears between Jan 21st and Feb 20th.
+This marks the change from winter- to springtime and differs yearly.
+Curing meat begins about four weeks before the first day of Chinese New Year.

-Every province has its specific specialties but is often universally called ‘La rou’.
-‘La’ has a variety of meanings, but in this connection, for ritual meat sacrifices in the 12th month of the Chinese calendar, which had to be preserved for later.
+Every province has specific specialties but is often universally called ‘La rou’.
+‘La’ has a variety of meanings, but in this connection, it refers to ritual meat sacrifices in the 12th month of the Chinese calendar, which had to be preserved for later.
 And ‘rou’ is a character meaning ‘meat’, not specifying from which type of animal.

 ‘La rou’ meat curing technique

 The ‘La’ technique is to cure the meat for some days in a liquid of soy sauce, salt, sugar, yellow rice wine (Huang jiu), and ginger.
-Thereafter drying it briefly and hanging it outside in fresh air for some hours every day to get sun- and air dried.
-As the winter air is quite dry in the Shanghai area, the meat is getting partially dehydrated, and fat will be reduced by dripping off.
+After that, dry it briefly and hang it outside in fresh air for some hours daily to get sun- and air-dried.
+The winter air is quite dry in the Shanghai area.
+Therefore, the meat is partially dehydrated, and fat will be reduced by dripping off.
 And some people say the meat will taste stronger due to air drying.

-In rural areas, most fully sun- and air-dried meat is produced, which can take some months long, until it gets fully dried.
-And in rural areas often the ready prepared La rou will be smoked additionally.
-On the other hand, in Shanghai, La rou will only be partially dried and mostly eaten at Chinese New Year festivities.
+In rural areas, most fully sun—and air-dried meat is produced.
+This can take some months until it is thoroughly dried.
+In rural areas, the ready-prepared La rou is often smoked additionally.
+On the other hand, in Shanghai, La rou is only partially dried and mostly eaten at Chinese New Year festivities.

-Total drying time depends strongly on exposure time to sunshine, the intensity of sunshine, the strength of wind, the size of a piece, and the type of meat a.s.o., and has to be felt with the finger if it has still enough elasticity and is cured outside.
-For a chicken – in average Shanghai weather conditions in January – three weeks of air- and sun drying is a good estimate to be ready for eating.
+Total drying time depends strongly on exposure time to sunshine, the intensity of sun, the strength of wind, the size of a piece, the type of meat, etc., and it has to be felt with the finger if it still has enough elasticity and is cured outside.
+For a chicken, in average Shanghai weather conditions in January, three weeks of air and sun drying is a reasonable estimate of how long it will take to be ready for eating.
 Bigger pieces will need up to four weeks for drying.

 Pork meat for ‘La rou’

 Pork is mainly used in La rou meat.
-The front- and hind legs were and are used to produce ham.
-But especially pork belly strips, other secondary meat parts, innards, and the head are used for producing La rou.
-How this meat will be prepared for eating depends on the province the persons are coming from, as there are distinctive provincial varieties.
+The front and hind legs were and are used to produce ham.
+But pork belly strips, other secondary meat parts, innards, and the head are specially used for producing La rou.
+How this meat is prepared for eating depends on the province the person is coming from, as there are distinctive provincial varieties.

 ‘La chang’ Pork sausages

-From fatty pork parts mixed with lean secondary meat parts, the famous La chang sausages are produced and hung for drying outside.
-There are two styles: Cantonese style La chang’s taste quite sweet and Sichuan style sausages are very spicy due to the addition of Sichuan peppers.
+The famous La chang sausages are produced from fatty pork parts mixed with lean secondary meat parts and hung for drying outside.
+There are two styles: Cantonese-style La changs taste quite sweet, and Sichuan-style sausages are very spicy due to the addition of Sichuan peppers.

 Air- and sun-dried ducks and chicken